-- Incognito mode hides your internet activity on a local level and not on a network level.
+- Incognito mode hides your internet activity locally and not on a network level.
 Anyone physically accessing your device won’t have access to your browsing history, etc. However, someone monitoring your networks, such as your ISP, employer, or school, can still view your activity.

 - To use Incognito mode, you need to enable it.
-By enable, we mean that you need to follow a few steps to open a special window for the Incognito mode, and it is not available when you open the default window.
+By enable, we mean that you need to follow a few steps to open a special window for the Incognito mode, which is unavailable when you open the default window.

-- Advertisers can still track you based on the searches you conducted while in Incognito mode.
-If you search for a pillow, then you will be shown ads for pillows throughout your Incognito browsing session.
-This is true for Google Chrome Incognito mode and a few other browsers, but multiple browsers can protect you from being tracked by advertisers.
+- Advertisers can still track you based on your searches while in Incognito mode.
+For example, if you search for a pillow, you will be shown ads for pillows throughout your Incognito browsing session.

 - You cannot get the Incognito tabs back when closed.
 This is one of the main disadvantages of using Incognito mode.

-- All the files you have downloaded are not saved within the browser, but inside a folder, the Downloads folder by default.
+- All the downloaded files are not saved within the browser but inside a folder, the Downloads folder by default.
 So, anyone with access to your PC can view or open the files that you have downloaded using Chrome Incognito mode.